-26. As required by the Constitution, all tax bills are supposed to originate in the House of Representatives.
+26) As required by the Constitution, all tax bills are supposed to originate in the House of Representatives.

+Answer: O True False
-27. The Senate Ways and Means Committee is in charge of drafting tax bills in the U.S. Senate.

-28. Closed facts are especially conducive to tax planning.

-29. Of the two basic types of tax services, beginning tax researchers often prefer topical tax services.

-30. In researching a question of fact, the researcher will focus her efforts on identifying authorities with fact patterns similar to her client's facts.

-31. Under the Statement on Standards for Tax Services, a CPA may recommend a tax return position if the position is frivolous and the position is not disclosed on the tax return.

-32. In general, a CPA will satisfy his professional responsibilities under the Statement on Standards for Tax Services when recommending a tax return position if he complies with the standards imposed by the applicable tax authority.
+- 27) The Senate Ways and Means Committee is in charge of drafting tax bills in the U.S. Senate.Answer: True Selase - 28) Closed facts are especially conducive to tax planning.
+Answer: True False - 29) Of the two basic types of tax services, beginning tax researchers often prefer topical tax services.
+Answer: • True False - 30) In researching a question of fact, the researcher should focus her efforts on identifying authorities with fact patterns similar to her client's facts.Answer: True False - 31) Under the Statement on Standards for Tax Services, a CPA may recommend a tax return position if the position is frivolous and the position is not disclosed on the tax return.Answer: True False - 32) In general, a CPA will satisfy his professional responsibilities under the Statement on Standards for Tax Services when recommending a tax return position if he complies with the standards imposed by the applicable tax authority.
+Answer: • True False - 33) Under the tax law, taxpayers may be subject to both civil and criminal penalties for underpaying their tax liability (e.g., due to fraud).

-^{© 2014} by McGraw-Hill Education.
-This is proprietary material solely for authorized instructor use.
-Not authorized for sale or distribution in any manner.
-This document may not be copied, scanned, duplicated, forwarded, distributed, or posted on a website, in whole or part.

-33. Under the tax law, taxpayers may be subject to both civil and criminal penalties for underpaying their tax liability (e.g., due to fraud).

-34. A taxpayer can avoid an underpayment penalty if there is substantial authority that supports her tax return position.
+34) A taxpayer can avoid an underpayment penalty if there is substantial authority that supports her tax return position.